lesstif/gitlab-jira-integration/README.md

 GITLAB_HOST="https://your-gitlab.host.com"
 GITLAB_TOKEN="gitlab-private-token-for-api"
 ```
-**Tip:**  In the folowwing steps, you will generate your private token for API.
+**Tip:**  In the following steps, you will generate your private token for API.
 - login gitlab and click on **Profile Settings**
 - Click on **Account**
 - Here, Your can find your private token.